 The kids have truly been enjoying playing with their water table indoors.
 Even when it’s filled with snow, using a “summer toy” just makes play so much more fun.
 While we are definitely counting down the days for summer and sunshine, for now, Step2 has helped make the rest of winter a bit more bearable for our crew.

-The Step2 Fiesta Cruise Water Table with Umbrella can be found exclusively at ToysRUs.
-There are also more great water table options available on the Step2 website, like the Step2 Paw Patrol Water Table and the Step2 Spill and Splash Seaway Water Table!
+There are many great water table options available at Amazon, like the Step2 Paw Patrol Water Table and the Step2 Spill and Splash Seaway Water Table!